CJTK-FM

 CJTK-FM is a Canadian radio station, which airs Christian music and programming at 95.5 FM in Sudbury, Ontario.
-The station is owned by Eternacom, and was licensed by the CRTC in 1997.
+The station is owned by Harvest Ministries Sudbury, and was licensed by the CRTC in 1997.
 The station is branded as KFM and uses one of the current slogans as "Positive & Encouraging".

 History

 On June 6, 1997, Curtis Belcher, the owner of Enternacom Inc., received CRTC approval to operate a new Christian music radio station in Sudbury and began broadcasting later that same year.

 CJTK-FM started as a small low-power 35 watt FM radio station in Sudbury at 95.5 FM in late 1997, which CJTK became the first Christian station to be granted a power increase, and go from low-power status (35 watts), to a full power (1,400 watts).

 In 2000, the station received approval to add an FM rebroadcaster at North Bay to operate on the frequency, 89.5 MHz.
-In 2005, CJTK-FM applied to change North Bay's frequency from 89.5 to 107.3 FM, although when the application was approved, the station would operate at 103.5 MHz instead.
+On February 26, 2004, the CRTC denied Eternacom's request to change CJTK-FM-1's frequency from 89.5 MHz to 99.3 MHz.
+In 2005, CJTK-FM applied to change North Bay's frequency from 89.5 MHz to 107.3 MHz, although when the application was approved, the station would operate at 103.5 MHz instead.
 Once the change took place, the CJTK-FM-1 operating at 89.5 was deleted.
 On December 5, 2005, CJTK received approval to add a rebroadcaster at Little Current on the frequency, 102.1 MHz and began broadcasting in September 2006.
 A repeater was also added in Elliot Lake on 102.5 MHz in 2008.

 The Canadian Communications Foundation website reports that in 2007, Eternacom received approval to change the authorized contours of CJTK-FM by increasing effective radiated power from 1,400 watts to 8,100 watts.
 It's uncertain if there are any CRTC decision references regarding the power increase to 8.1 kW.